jiminbae/yolo26x-face/README.md

 # YOLO26x-Face

 YOLO26x-Face is a face detection model fine-tuned from Ultralytics YOLO26x on the WIDERFace dataset.
-YOLO26x-Face is intended for face bounding-box detection in images and videos, with an emphasis on crowded scenes and small faces.
+YOLO26x-Face is intended for face bounding-box detection in images and videos, with a focus on crowded scenes and small faces.

 This repository contains the training, dataset conversion, evaluation, and export scripts.
 It does not include the WIDERFace dataset or model weights by default.